The following FAQs relate to the School of Professional Development’s operations only.

 A one-semester "hold" will be placed on your record that will prevent you from enrolling

-AFTER the Fall 2020 term until you provide us with an official copy of your transcript.
+AFTER the Spring 2021 term until you provide us with an official copy of your transcript.

 We are currently accepting TOEFL, IELTS, and Duolingo.
 More information on English